 Blue Badge holders will continue to benefit from concessions which allow them to park for free throughout Brighton and Hove in any Pay and Display or Shared use parking bay.
-For other disabled groups the pay by mobile framewo agreement includes the ability to pay for parking by cash at retail locations in the city.
+For other disabled groups the pay by mobile framework agreement includes the ability to pay for parking by cash at retail locations in the city.
 Almost all of these are fully accessible to disabled drivers.
 For hearing impaired and deaf groups, there is the option to register online or via text and carry out each subsequent transaction by text.
-The service provider i also required to ensure that suitable customer service channels are available for this group.
-For speakers of other languages, the registration process can include an option to be transferred to a translator who will be able to help set up their registration and explain how it can be subsequently used by text, website(which can also be translated), smart phone applications etc. Traditional Pay & Display parking will remain available Traditional Lay & Display parking will remain available EIA No. EIA Proposal Trading Standards 24 Saving of £32,000 from a net budget of £503,000 27 Notional saving resulting in staff reduction Groups Troublina barring researcing in stain researcin potentially Impacts identified Mitigating Actions impacted impacto identinod mpactou Reducing capacity by 1 post would mean that the Better use of intelligence to target problem premises Age service would resort to delivering core statutory selling age restricted products to under age people.
-Disability enforcement functions such as food enforcement and Roll out of training material for carers to provide them Ethnicity weights and measures work only.
-Business support with skills to assist elderly and vulnerable consumers , , , , , , , , , , , , , , , , , , , , visits and advice would be reduced.
+The service provider is also required to ensure that suitable customer service channels are available for this group.
+For speakers of other languages, the registration process can include an option to be transferred to a translator who will be able to help set up their registration and explain how it can be subsequently used by text, website(which can also be translated), smart phone applications etc. Traditional Pay &amp; Display parking will remain available.
+EIA No. EIA Proposal 24 Trading Standards Saving of £32,000 from a net budget of £503,000 Notional saving resulting in staff reduction Groups potentially impacted Impacts identified Mitigating Actions Age Disability Ethnicity Reducing capacity by 1 post would mean that the service would resort to delivering core statutory enforcement functions such as food enforcement and weights and measures work only.
+Business support Better use of intelligence to target problem premises selling age restricted products to under age people.
+Roll out of training material for carers to provide them with skills to assist elderly and vulnerable consumers to ı $\mathbf{v}$ visits and advice would be reduced.
 Consumer education would be stopped Support for businesses on legal obligations and liabilities would be reduced, the impact of which could increase the exposure of vulnerable consumers to 'scams and cons.'
 Legal advice sourced elsewhere may increase costs for local businesses The team's work to minimise underage sales of alcohol, cigarettes and other age restricted products will be reduced. say no to doorstep callers.
 Provision of educational material to schools so that in house staff can deliver consumer education to school children including those attending SEN schools Use of existing newsletters to provide business advice to local businesses Cumulative Impact Cumulative impacts from proposals across Regulatory Services may impact the ability of the service as a whole to support legitimate business and positive health outcomes.
 EIA No. EIA Proposal Housing (Strategic General Fund Functions) Total savings of £1,598,000 from a net budget of £13,905,000 1.
 Head of Housing - £16,000 efficiency savings 2.
 Homemove - £132,000 by recharging relevant costs to Housing Revenue Account 25 3.
 Housing Options / Homelessness - £16,000 efficiency savings 4.
 Housing Related Support - £881,000.
 (A) £541,000 planned savings from Year 4 of existing commissioning strategy (impacts already mitigated with 4 year programme approved at Housing Cabinet in Jan 2011).
 (B) £340,000 by realigning eligible charges to HRA.
 5. Private Sector Housing - £250,000 additional income from extending the Houses in Multiple Occupation (HMO) licensing scheme across in additional wards (this would be subject to evidence of need for scheme, formal consultation and member agreement).